revalo/pishot/README.md

 The work was done under the supervision of Dr. James Bales, who is an absolute legend at helping us figure stuff out.

+Thanks to [HermannSW](https://github.com/Hermann-SW) for his very detailed RaspberryPi forum posts, personal emails and communication to help us figure out the workings of the ov5647 camera module.

 ## License

 Copyright (c) 2019 Shreyas Kapur.
 Released under MIT License.